 Decorating a mantel is easier than you think with these simple tips.
 Here are some great everyday ideas to help you decorate a mantel professionally.

 Farmhouse chic is all the rage right now and this mostly-white mantel is a perfect way to bring that look to your home.
-Whiteware along with the chalkboard, a little basketry and green sprigs for color are perfectly pastoral.
+Over-sized clocks or a framed quote, a little basketry and green sprigs for color are perfectly pastoral.
 All decorations on a mantel need to have various heights.
 This mantel is a great example of that.

 Okay, don’t scream at me.
 I know this is a Christmas mantel, and I just said you don’t have to do that.
 But the elements here make for a great everyday mantel.
 I love the window frame in the center and the distressed shutters on the sides.
 The lamps bring warmth and could be white or bring in a cute country plaid.
 Use greens and pinecones if that’s your thing, or other elements of greenery for a timeless look.
 Mantels need to have a variety of textures.